Empowering users in their insurance purchase

 Successful regional launch in Singapore, Malaysia, Thailand, and Indonesia.
 Enhanced user engagement, increasing average screen time and pages per visit by 63%.
 Improved user retention, reducing site bounce rate by 19.5%.

-Digital sales performance was steadily declining
+Digital sales performance was steadily declining.

-Loss of competitive edge against rivals
+Loss of competitive edge against rivals.

 Uncover pain points via research insights and analytics